bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Again, up here the container is this thing, this div id=’content’, and it has children which are images.
-When we start off the page, there's just one, but as we've been clicking the link, it adds more and more and more and more in there, and we really don't want that to happen.
-This will keep us from adding more than two, because once we get more than two, it'll remove the bottom one from the list.
+When we start off the page, there&apos;s just one, but as we&apos;ve been clicking the link, it adds more and more and more and more in there, and we really don&apos;t want that to happen.
+This will keep us from adding more than two, because once we get more than two, it&apos;ll remove the bottom one from the list.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 565/566. test, next image button (314) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->